It is essential that ALL SHU students experience a fair and inclusive assessment process.

 The support depends on you, your condition and your course, but here are a few examples:

-- Learning contracts – documents that set out the reasonable adjustments that the university can make for you, for example extensions, or extra time in exams
+- Learning contracts – documents that set out the reasonable adjustments that the university can make for you, for example extensions, or extra time in exams (that are managed via the Assessment Support for Students with Learning Contracts process),

 - Support workers – a range of support workers might help you with organisation, study skills or accessing the campus